Ya Ho Wha 13

 Ya Ho Wha 13, otherwise known as Ya Ho Wa 13 or Yahowha 13, is a psychedelic rock band fronted by Father Yod (/joʊd/ YOHD), spiritual leader of a religious commune called the Source Family, based in Los Angeles.

-(Without the vowels and spaces, Ya Ho Wha can be abbreviated to "YHWH", the tetragrammaton).
-The band has released nine LPs of psychedelic music, with tribal drums and distorted guitars.
-Some were unrehearsed jam sessions, and others were conventional rock music.
+The band has released nine LPs of psychedelic music, which varied dramatically in style and quality.
+Some of the group's music featured tribal drums and distorted guitars or unrehearsed jam sessions, and others were relatively more conventional rock or folk music.
+Many of the musicians affiliated with Ya Ho Wa 13 were amateurs or obscure, but Sky Saxon was affiliated with the group for a period.

 Formation

 In the early 1970s, members of The Source Family, who lived in the former Harry Chandler mansion in Los Feliz in the Hollywood Hills, formed an improvisational, psychedelic music group.
+Their name was inspired by the Tetragramaton, the four-letter name of God in Judaism.
 In 1973 they began recording LPs in a studio in a garage at the family's communal residence.

 All the records made with Father Yod's participation were improvised, with no rehearsals or overdubs.
 Most were pressed in small runs of 500 to 1000 copies on the Higher Key label and sold to the public in Father Yod's vegetarian restaurant.

 Nine LPs were produced and released, but more than 65 albums were thought to have been recorded by the group and then lost over the years.
 The group's historian and archivist later found unreleased music tapes in the archives, and it was planned to remaster and release them through Drag City Records of Chicago and the group's website.

 The band changed members and its name occasionally, from Father Yod and the Spirit of ’76 to Ya Ho Wha 13 to The Savage Sons of Ya Ho Wha, Yodship, and Fire Water Air.
 The key players were always the same: Djin Aquarian on guitar, Octavius Aquarian on drums, and Sunflower Aquarian on bass.
 Other family musicians were Lovely Aquarian, Zoroaster Aquarian, Hom Aquarian, Rhythm Aquarian, Pythias Aquarian, Aquariana Aquarian, Ahom Aquarian, and Electron Aquarian.

 Father Yod does not appear on all album releases, but on those on which he participates, he handles lead vocals and percussion on a kettle drum.
 Yahowha 13 was Father Yod's signature band.
 He intended that its music and lyrics should continue his teaching after he was gone.
 Sky Saxon of The Seeds joined the Source Family in 1973 and also appeared on the band's recordings.